 It is expected that the CSANZ Scholarship will provide successful applicants with sufficient research experience to enable them to secure an NHF and/or NH&MRC Postgraduate Research Scholarship to support their ongoing research activity in subsequent years.

-Applications have now closed.
+Applications for the 2021 RT Hall Prize have now closed.

 At the Annual Scientific Meeting of the Cardiac Society of Australia and New Zealand, prizes will be awarded to the best individual presentation by a CSANZ young investigator in each themed prize session

 - Allied Health and Technology Prize

 - Cardiovascular Nursing Prize